-The Quiet Flight of Muslims From France
+The quiet flight of Muslims from France

 Louatah, the writer in Philadelphia, whose French wife is an economist and teaches at the University of Pennsylvania, said he hoped to return one day to the country that fills his novels.
 When the television series based on his work, “The Savages,” was broadcast in 2019, it became an immediate hit for the company behind it, Canal Plus — and an unusual one, imagining France for the first time led by a president of North African descent.

 But two years later, Louatah has come to view his series as an “anomaly.”
-He began writing the second season, with a storyline focusing on police violence, one of the most sensitive themes in France.
+He began writing the second season, with a story line focusing on police violence, one of the most sensitive themes in France.
 Ultimately, “The Savages” was not renewed for reasons that he said were never made clear to him.
 A spokesperson for Canal Plus said the series had been planned for only one season.

 In Philadelphia, he is writing a new novel that deals with exile from a country that is never named.